 September 18, 2018

-Who Needs to be Involved?
+Who Needs to be Involved in HIPAA Training?

-How to Document Training
+How to Document HIPAA Training

 The Office for Civil Rights requires that you document all training each time you provide it to employees.
 If you’re ever audited and can’t provide documentation, you will be cited for a violation.
-Make sure you have proof of the privacy and security awareness training you have provided your employees by keeping training sign-in sheets, signed statements acknowledging receipt of training, and computer-based training records of completion or quiz results.
+Make sure you have proof of the privacy and security awareness education you have provided your employees by keeping sign-in sheets, signed statements acknowledging receipt of training, and computer-based records of completion or quiz results.
 HIPAA requirements for documenting training are covered in 45 C.F.R. §§ 164.316(b) and 164.530(j)2.

-How Often Should you Offer Training?
+How Often Should You Offer HIPAA Training?

-Curiosity, fear, and urgency are the types of emotions criminals prey upon to pressure people into clicking links or downloading information that ultimately threatens your network.
+In essence, curiosity, fear, and urgency are the types of emotions criminals prey upon to pressure people into clicking links or downloading information that ultimately threatens your network.
 Reduce the chance that the PHI your company controls can be breached.
 Train everyone regularly.